 A MULTIFACETED PROBLEM

 According to the International Labor Organization (ILO), ‘Child labor’ refers to work which deprives children of their childhood, their potential and dignity and that is harmful for their physical and mental development.
 This can include children who are working below the minimum age of employment or are being deprived of their right to mandatory education.
-There are socio-economic and cultural challenges that lead farmers to encourage their children to work on cocoa farms, as a way of preserving generational income and taking future responsibility for the land.

 There are socio-economic and cultural challenges that lead farmers to encourage their children to work on cocoa farms as a way of preserving generational income and taking future responsibility for the land.
 As shown in the 2020 NORC report, most of the children who work on cocoa farms do so within their family structure.
 In addition to helping on cocoa farms, children may do other household chores, such as fetching water and caring for younger members of the family.
 Harvest seasons also put more pressure on farming households and children may work on cocoa farms before, after or instead of school at times.
 At other times, parents take younger children to cocoa farms to avoid leaving them at home alone.

-IN THE KEY COCOA PRODUCING COUNTRIES
+IN THE KEY COCOA-PRODUCING COUNTRIES

 Our approach is intended to be fit-for-purpose in the localities where children are at risk and is designed to adapt to different contexts and cultures.
 We strive to focus our efforts and resources where the risk is most salient, in terms of likelihood, severity, and scale.

 Both Indonesia and India have mandatory universal education for children and established decentralized community governance mechanisms.
 Local governments provide social support and services to underserved families, which alleviates child vulnerability.
 Nevertheless, child labor remains a risk in Indonesia, which is one of the world’s largest cocoa producers, particularly when children drop out of school.
-In India, Cocoa Life works to help reduce child vulnerability by supporting access to school and positive, safe behaviours with the assistance of NGO implementing partners.
+In India, Cocoa Life works to help reduce child vulnerability by supporting access to school and positive, safe behaviors with the assistance of NGO implementing partners.

-At Mondelez International, our ultimate vision is to help work toward a cocoa sector that is free of child labor, which can only be achieved through collaboration.
-Our 2030 goal is to enhance child protection systems and improve access to quality education in Cocoa Life communities.
+In Brazil, farmers joining the Cocoa Life program must make a formal commitment to zero child labor and Cocoa Life also works with local governments to improve access to quality education.
+In the Dominican Republic, where child labor is identified mostly in the service sector and household situations, Cocoa Life works to help raise awareness and sensitize cocoa growing households to the risks of child labor.At Mondelēz International, our ultimate vision is to help work toward a cocoa sector that is free of child labor, which can only be achieved through collaboration.
+Our 2030 goal is to help enhance child protection systems and improve access to quality education in Cocoa Life communities.
 To work towards this end, we support a systems approach, working holistically with communities to help tackle the interconnected challenges causing child labor.
 To accomplish this, the Cocoa Life program’s strategic approach focuses on three primary areas of response, which mirror UNICEF’s international child protection system strengthening standards:

 - Prevention Efforts - with a focus on helping to prevent child labor and support children at risk of child labor.